Reed-CompBio/spras-benchmarking/datasets/egfr/README.md

 `firstfile` and `prevfile`, mapped to `p-values-first.tsv` and `p-values-prev.tsv` are processed from the raw data provided by first supplementary data in the TPS paper.
 However, since the raw data inside the paper is unlikely to be updated with the same output format, we trust that the second supplementary data (or the processed data) is correct.

+---

-`mapfile`, or `peptide-mapping.tsv`, is, as quoted by the TPS paper:
+`mapfile`, or `peptide-mapping.tsv`, is, as quoted by the README attached to the second supplementary data:
-> Obtained by mapping the UniProt accession number (e.g. P00533) to the UniProt ID (e.g. EGFR_HUMAN, also known as the UniProt entry name).
+> Obtained by mapping the UniProt accession number (e.g. P00533)
+> to the UniProt ID (e.g. EGFR_HUMAN, also known as the UniProt entry name).
-_PSEUDONODE is used to denote a peptide that only maps to obsolete UniProt IDs.
+> _PSEUDONODE is used to denote a peptide that only maps to obsolete UniProt IDs.

-TODO: reproduce these
+The UniProt accession numbers are provided by the `processed.xlsx` file in the first supplementary dataset.
+While we just ignored the 'rawer' data for `p-values-first.tsv` and `p-values-prev.tsv`, no data from the second supplementary dataset comes with the associated UniProt accession numbers.
+TODO: use.

 ## SPRAS adjustments